MohamedBilelBesbes/Mozilla-TCPDBench/execs/README.md

   version of the package you want to use in the ``Rpackages.txt`` file, for future reference and reproducibility.
-* For Python, individual methods use individual virtual environments, as can be seen from the bocpdms and rbocpdms examples.
+* For Python, individual methods use individual virtual environments, as can be seen from the examples.
 These virtual environments need to be activated in the ``COMMANDS`` section of the ``abed_conf.py`` file.
 Setting up these environments is done through the Makefile.
-Simply add a ``requirements.txt`` file in your package similarly to what is done for bocpdms and rbocpdms, copy and edit the corresponding lines in the Makefile, and run ``make venv_<yourmethod>`` to build the virtual environment.
+Simply add a ``requirements.txt`` file in your package similarly to what is done for mongodb, copy and edit the corresponding lines in the Makefile, and run ``make venv_<yourmethod>`` to build the virtual environment.